 Each index card has a message and two tracking sections to help keep track of the changes made to the message.
 The "count" category signifies how long it would have taken for the signal to be sent from the GPS satellite to the LEO satellite had perfect weather existed for communication, thus allowing for the signal to travel directly to the LEO satellite.
 The "add" category represents how long it actually took for the signal to travel between the satellites due to delay-inducing events such as storms that slow the signal down and increase its bending.

 Note: The two sections are named "count" and "add" because in the count section, students just count up by ones, whereas in the add section, they add numbers depending on which category they are assigned.
 The categories are explained later in this section.
 However, if you would like to more closely relate the "count" and "add" sections to occultations, rename them "direct" and "bent," since the count signal would travel directly (in a straight line) to the satellite as if the Earth was not in the way, while the add side represents the actual signal that bends around the planet before reaching the LEO satellite.

-At activity end, the instructor picks up the cards from the transmitters and reads aloud to the class the resulting messages, which often turn out to be quite amusing.
+At game end, the instructor picks up the cards from the transmitters and reads aloud to the class the resulting messages, which often turn out to be quite amusing.
 Comparing the original messages to the received messages is helpful in determining the level of disturbance that occurred upon the signal.
 This is akin to knowing what the received GPS signal should look like compared to the actual received signal.
 Engineers use geometry, timing and other advanced techniques such as tomography to determine the location of these disturbances around the Earth.